Accusoft/prizmdoc-form-burner-example/README.md

 (with that font) was burning for the first time after the PrizmDoc services initialization and resulted in the Markup Burner API failure.

-To obtain the v13.9 beta version of PrizmDoc Server, contact support@accusoft.com.

 ## Running the Service

 1. Clone this repository, open a command line, and change to the form-burner directory.